ulysse-bonneau/lol-patch-notes-parser/README.md

-# lol-patch-notes-parser
+# Season 13 League of Legends Patch Notes Parser

-A python parser for Season 13 League of Legends Patch Notes
+A Python parser for Season 13 League of Legends Patch Notes.